 How is Crohn's disease diagnosed?

 Your doctor will ask you about your symptoms and do a physical exam.
-You may also have X-rays and lab tests to find out if you have Crohn's disease.
+You may also have lab tests or imaging tests to find out if you have Crohn's disease.

 Tests that may be done to diagnose or evaluate Crohn's disease include: